 The Strengthening the Tenth Amendment Through Entrusting States (STATES) Act, a bill first introduced in Congress with bipartisan support in 2018, would have gone further than the budget rider and prohibited federal authorities from prosecuting the possession, production, or sale of marijuana that was legal under state law.
 See Kimberly Veklerov, Move to Ease U.S. Limits on Cannabis, S.F.
 CHRON., June 9, 2018, at A1.
 But the House twice passed a bill that would decriminalize marijuana entirely and expunge any marijuana-related conviction for a nonviolent crime.
 Although the legislation was not passed by the Senate, its supporters cited statistics reporting that 40% of drug arrests in 2018 involved marijuana, 90% of which were possession charges, and that Blacks are more than three times as likely to be arrested for possessing marijuana than whites although their usage rates are similar.
 See Catie Edmondson, Measure Decriminalizing Marijuana Clears House, N.Y.
 TIMES, Dec.
-5, 2020, at A17; U.S. News: U.S. Watch, WALL STREET J., Apr.
+5, 2020, at A17; U.S. News: U.S. Watch, WALL ST. J., Apr.
 2, 2022, at A2.
 A new version of the STATES bill has been introduced in Congress.
-See STATES 2.0 Act, H.R.6673, 118th Cong.
-(2023).
+See STATES 2.0 Act, H.R.
+2934, 119th Cong.
+(2025).

-In 2022, President Biden pardoned everyone who had been convicted of simple marijuana possession in the D.C. or federal courts since the drug became illegal in the 1970s.
-In 2023, the President broadened the pardons to include those convicted of using or attempting simple possession of the drug.
+In 2022, then-President Biden pardoned everyone who had been convicted of simple marijuana possession in the D.C. or federal courts since the drug became illegal in the 1970s.
+In 2023, Biden broadened the pardons to include those convicted of using or attempting simple possession of the drug.
 Although no federal prisoners were serving time for these offenses, the pardons eliminate the collateral consequences of a marijuana conviction affecting thousands of people, for example, in applying for jobs, housing, college admission, or federal benefits.
 In 2024, the Justice Department proposed a rule that would downgrade marijuana from a Schedule I controlled substance like heroin and LSD to a Schedule III controlled substance like Tylenol with codeine.
+But the Drug Enforcement Administration stalled the efforts, and, although President Trump expressed support for the change during the 2024 presidential campaign, his administration has indicated no interest in pursuing reclassification of the drug.
 See Michael D. Shear & Zolan Kanno-Youngs, President Issues Federal Pardons over Marijuana, N.Y.
 TIMES, Oct.
 7, 2022, at A1; Biden Expands Federal Marijuana Pardons, L.A.
 TIMES, Dec.
-23, 2023, at A1; Eileen Sullivan, Drug Classes Behind Shift in Pot Rules by the U.S., N.Y.
-TIMES., May 17, 2024, at A16.
+23, 2023, at A1; Ernesto Londoño, Trump and Biden Backed Marijuana Reforms.
+That Was Then., N.Y.
+TIMES, May 23, 2025, at A8.